 User access control: You can use IAM Identity Center to restrict access to specific resources and services for different users and groups45.

-Security Enhancement: Implement security best practices by controlling permissions and ensuring that users only have access to the resources they need44.
+Security enhancement: Implement security best practices by controlling permissions and ensuring that users only have access to the resources they need44.

-Resource Management: Efficiently manage user identities and access across your AWS environment, helping organizations scale and grow securely43.
+Resource management: Efficiently manage user identities and access across your AWS environment, helping organizations scale and grow securely43.

-Getting Started with AWS IAM identity center
+Getting started with AWS IAM identity center

 To start using AWS IAM identity center, you can access the service through the AWS Management Console.
 Here, you can create users, groups, and roles, and define policies to manage access43.